andreasfranke/ProjectConfigurationManager/README.md

 Color highlighting let's you verify at a glance if the configurations of your projects are consistent.
 Initialize new projects by simply copy/paste defaults from other projects.

-Install the extension from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TomEnglert.ProjectConfigurationManager).
+Build and Install on your own.
+This extension version is NOT available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TomEnglert.ProjectConfigurationManager) nor [Open VsixGallery](http://vsixgallery.com/extension/e31595c9-3e0c-4f5c-b35c-dd8d61e364d1/)
-The latest build is also available at the [Open VsixGallery](http://vsixgallery.com/extension/e31595c9-3e0c-4f5c-b35c-dd8d61e364d1/)

 ![Project Properties](Assets/SolutionToolsMenu.png)